How Long to Cook a Turkey

 - Allow the turkey to rest for at least 30 minutes before carving and serving

-- Using an an oven thermometer and a meat thermometer to get accurate temperature readings is recommended
+- Using an oven thermometer ($7; Target) and a meat thermometer to get accurate temperature readings is recommended

 How Much Turkey to Buy